doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 - **Unresolved Package**: There is no package storage (e.g in production) or it doesn't contains this package.

-- **Pre-compiled Project**: A Resolved Project with the 2 project json files and its precompiled binaries but without any source files.
+- **Pre-compiled Project**: A Resolved Project but without any source files, but with all binaries.

-- **Pre-compiled Module**: A Module project without project json files but with all necessary binaries (not yet implemented).
+- **Pre-compiled Module**: An Unresolved Project but with all necessary binaries directly in its bin folder.

-- **Ambient Project**: The main project itself or a project belonging to the main project dependencies, so a core project (not all core projects are ambient).
+- **Ambient Project**: The main project or a project belonging to its dependencies (not all core projects are ambient).

 - **Ambient Package**: A package belonging to the main project dependencies, so including those of the targeted framework.

-- **Ambient Assembly**: An assembly related to an ambient project or an ambient package.
+- **Ambient Assembly**: An assembly related to an Ambient Project or an Ambient Package.

 ##Dynamic compilation